 “First, find the essential core of your message, and all your other words will fall into place around it.”

-If as a story-writer you begin with a strong, convincing climax in your mind, you’ll always be dramatically safe, no matter how many parts of the story leading up to your climax miss the mark or go off-track.
+Because if as a story-writer you begin with a strong, convincing climax in your mind, you’ll always be dramatically safe, no matter how many parts of the story leading up to your climax miss the mark or go off-track.

 Provided your climax is strong and convincing, you’ll aways be dramatically safe.